-GamesBeat Summit: CryptoKitties’ Giang hints at ICO, gives primer on blockchain gaming using cats
+GamesBeat Summit: CryptoKitties’ Giang answers ICO questions, gives primer on blockchain gaming using cats

-Amidst an intimate gathering of industry luminaries, tucked away in a tiny breakout session at GamesBeat Summit earlier this week, CryptoKitties Founder and Fortune Cat, Benny Giang, hinted at the coming ICO of the hyperpopular Ethereum game and discussed gaming on the blockchain and the value proposition of owning cats as digital assets for all eternity.
+Amidst an intimate gathering of industry luminaries, tucked away in a tiny breakout session at GamesBeat Summit earlier this week, CryptoKitties Founder and Fortune Cat, Benny Giang, discussed gaming on the blockchain, the value proposition of owning cats as digital assets, and answered questions about doing an ICO for the hyperpopular Ethereum game.

 He explained, “Last year there were three big headlines: bitcoin price, hacks, and scams in ICOs.
 The answer to that was to put cats onto the blockchain, make it accessible, make it fun and don’t do an ICO.
 That was our strategy for it, haha.
 We still think ICOs are a great funding mechanism but we wanted to prove it’s possible to build a game with an interesting mechanic that can be profitable.”